Meghan Markle & Prince Harry Favored By Queen, Turning Kate & Camilla Feud Into War [Rumor]

 “Not everyone is happy about who will take over the throne after Queen Elizabeth II dies.
 There is already chaos among her successors [with a] feud over the British monarchy.”

 Although Prince Charles is the official heir to the throne, followed by Prince William, William’s children, and then Prince Harry, the feud is alive and well.
-Prince Charles has his own views on the official ranking of who shall take the throne in the future, and even Prince Andrew’s daughters, Princesses Beatrice and Eugenie, are reportedly immersed in the battle for the throne.
+Prince Charles has his own views on the official ranking of who shall take the throne in the future, and even Prince Andrew’s daughters, Princess Beatrice and Princess Eugenie, are reportedly immersed in the battle for the throne.

 Adding to the complications, there is speculation that Prince Harry and Prince William could refuse to let Camilla Parker Bowles become queen.
 Harry and William reportedly are hostile to Camilla, as the Inquisitr reported.